zyllian/webdog/site/pages/docs/pages.md

 #### `theme_color`

-the theme color to use for the embed. optional, but the default is currently nonconfigurable.
+the theme color to use for the embed. optional, defaults to the value in your site's configuration.

 #### `large_image`